My Creed is Jesus Christ

 “Life isn’t about waiting for the storm to pass…It’s about learning to dance in the rain.”
 Vivian Green

-I never told anyone about the abuse back when it happened; I was afraid and I was a child.
+I never told anyone about the abuse back then; I was afraid and I was a child.
 My mind blocked the memories of it until I was an adult.
 When the memories of it returned in adulthood, I went through a series of faith growing periods in my life, which also included forgiving those who had abused me.
 While I choose not to go into details of the sexual abuse, I will share about another traumatic experience that I went through when I was around 11 years old:

 “Before I formed you in the womb I knew you, and before you were born I consecrated you.”
 Jeremiah 1:5